aprs434/aprs434.github.io/README.md

 - `F`: compresses into 1 byte:
   + the _Addressee SSID_ (between SSID 0 [none] and 15; included), and
   + the _Message No_ (from 0 to 15; included)
-- `tttt…tttt`: 35 bytes of compressed text from a limited 42 character set, corresponding to 51 uncompressed characters
+- `(tttt…tttt)`: up to 35 bytes of compressed text from a limited 42 character set, corresponding to 51 uncompressed characters

 ### Encoding and Decoding EEEE
 The `EEEE` codec algorithms are identical to the [`CCCC` codec algorithms](#encoding-cccc).